 - 3D Analyst

 - Biodiversity Analyst.
-This draws attention because it has more than 100 valuation indexes for the spatial distribution of animals in natural contexts.
+This is striking because it has more than 100 assessment indices for the spatial distribution of animals in natural contexts.

 - Network Analyst